What Postsecondary Education Administrators Do

 Postsecondary education administrators oversee student services, academics, and faculty research at colleges and universities.
 Their job duties vary depending on the area of the college they manage, such as admissions, the office of the registrar, or student affairs.

-Postsecondary education administrators who work in admissions decide whether potential students should be admitted to the school.
+Postsecondary education administrators who work in admissions decide if potential students should be admitted to the school.
 They typically do the following:

-- Determine how many students to admit to fill the available spaces
+- Determine how many students to admit to the school

 - Meet with prospective students and encourage them to apply